 On December 20, 2019, the National Defense Authorization Act for Fiscal Year 2020 (the "2020 NDAA") was signed into law.
 The 2020 NDAA amended the SCRA to allow the spouse of a servicemember who died while in military service to terminate a vehicle lease one year from the date of the servicemember's death, as long as that servicemember died while in military service or while performing full-time national guard duty, active guard and reserve duty, or inactive-duty training.
-In addition, the 2020 NDAA also allows the spouse of a servicemember who sustains a catastrophic injury or illness to terminate a car lease one year from the date of the catastrophic injury or illness, as long as that servicemember sustained the catastrophic injury or illness while in military service or while performing full-time national guard duty, active guard and reserve duty, or inactive-duty training.
+In addition, the 2020 NDAA also allows the spouse of a servicemember who sustains a catastrophic injury or illness, as long as that servicemember sustained the catastrophic injury or illness while in military service or while performing full-time national guard duty, active guard and reserve duty, or inactive-duty training.
 No early termination charges (as defined in the SCRA) may be imposed for such termination.